syedumerahmedcode/javascript-basic/README.md

 * document objects exists inside window object
 * If one wants to find the properties and methods of an object in DOM, just use console.dir().

+* In form tag, action attribute tells where will be sending the data.